 CBD has been shown in studies to counteract intestinal inflammation.
 It does this (at least in part) through acting on the enteric glial cells.
 Glial cells are part of the nervous system, and they provide support and protection for neurons.
 The enteric (intestinal) glial cells surround the nerves that control the digestive system.
 The enteric glial cells also can release pro-inflammatory cytokines to amplify an immune system response in the gut.

-Let me explain a bit: Say that you eat some bad potato salad that sat out too long at a picnic… your immune system will respond to the bacteria in the salad, but your enteric glial cells can help out with that immune response by releasing pro-inflammatory cytokines.
+Let me explain a bit further: Say that you eat some bad potato salad that sat out too long at a picnic… your immune system will respond to the bacteria in the salad, but your enteric glial cells can help out with that immune response by releasing pro-inflammatory cytokines.
 This is good when your body needs to fight off the bad bacteria.
 But too much inflammation on a long term basis is bad.
 Irritable bowel disease bad.

 A study both in mice and using human intestinal cells show that CBD can reduce inflammation in the intestines.
 The CBD oil reduced the hyper-activation of the enteric glial cells.
 CBD also prevented the activation of mast cells — a type of cell that reacts during inflammation by releasing histamine and other inflammatory cytokines. [ref]